 A property chain can happen when there are a number of transactions occurring at the same time for every sale and purchase to be completed.

-For example, if there’s no onward chain, it’s likely the process will move much more quickly.
+If the property is a part of a chain, this will have a significant impact on your buying experience.
+For example, if there’s no onward chain, it’s likely the homebuying process will move more swiftly.

 If you enjoy basking in natural light, the direction the house faces can make a big difference.
 You’ll often pay a premium for a south-facing garden as they receive the most sun throughout the day.